 This electric flosser uses a sturdy single-line type of nylon that vibrates between the teeth.
 This oscillating motion is excellent for those who have difficulty with dental floss.
 Be careful when using an electric vibrating dental flosser, as it can be hard on the gum line.

 A lovely way to floss that also has a massaging effect is a water flosser.
 A water flosser shoots a thin streak of water between your teeth and the gum line, removing plaque and food particles with ease.
 They are an excellent option for those with braces and bridges.

 If you are on the road or at work, a small container of nylon dental floss or dental tape is a fantastic choice.
 If you need a boost of freshness, mint-flavored floss can be a great choice when traveling.
 It means you don’t have to carry mouthwash.
 When you are at home, you can treat yourself to your water flosser or vibrating flosser.

 While there are so many flossing options to choose from, choosing the right one for you need not be overwhelming.
 No matter what floss you choose, manual or electric, the most important thing is to floss daily.

 Whatever flossing product or technique you use, the important thing is your oral care routine.
-If you are unsure what the right dental floss is for you, contact us at 419-863-2636 or schedule an appointment.
+If you are unsure what the right dental floss is for you, contact the office of Angela Bateson, DDS at 419-863-2636 or schedule an appointment.